aneto0/MARTe2/Docs/User/source/core/runtimeevaluator/evaluator.rst

 RuntimeEvaluator takes an expression in stack machine form at construction time and is then capable of compiling and executing it.
-The expression in stack machine form can be written straight away or be derived from an infix expression (a mathematical expression in the usual form) by using :vcisdoxygencl:`MathExpressionParser`.
+The expression can be directly supplied in stack machine form, or it be derived from an infix expression (a mathematical expression in the usual form) by using :vcisdoxygencl:`MathExpressionParser`.

-RuntimeEvaluator supports scalar operands of any type.
+The RuntimeEvaluator supports scalar operands of any type.

 Usage
 -----

 The steps required to use the evaluator are the following:
 - the evaluator is instantiated and fed with the expression it will be required to evaluate
 - the evaluator internal variable database is initialised by calling the ExtractVariable method
 - variable properties are set by using the APIs
 - the expression is compiled by calling the Compile() method
 - the expression is executed by calling the Execute() method